AdelOrobets/portfolio/README.md

 - **Test Development:** Writing automated UI and API tests for web and mobile (Android) applications using the **Page Object Model** for maintainability
 - **Mobile Automation:** Configuring and testing with Appium Server and Appium Inspector on Android Emulator
 - **API Automation:** Automating REST API tests with Rest Assured for HTTP requests and validations across web and mobile platforms
-- **Cross-Browser Testing:** Automating tests across Chrome, Firefox, and Safari using Selenium WebDriver
+- **Cross-Browser Testing:** Automating tests across Chrome, Firefox and Microsoft Edge using Selenium WebDriver
 - **Build Management:** Using Gradle for dependency management and build automation
 - **Reporting:** Generating detailed test reports with Allure Reports for clear result visualization